Clan Rising

 What does the surname Andersen mean?

-'Son of Anders' — the Danish Andrew.
+'Son of Anders', the Danish Andrew.
 The -sen twin of the Swedish Andersson, and shared with Norway.
-Andersen is the son of Anders, the Danish Andrew — and it belongs, above all, to Hans Christian Andersen, the cobbler's son from Odense who wrote The Little Mermaid, The Ugly Duckling and the rest, and made a poor Danish surname into one of the most loved names in all of children's literature.
+Andersen is the son of Anders, the Danish Andrew, and it belongs, above all, to Hans Christian Andersen, the cobbler's son from Odense who wrote The Little Mermaid, The Ugly Duckling and the rest, and made a poor Danish surname into one of the most loved names in all of children's literature.

-Is Andersen a Danish surname?
+Is Andersen Danish or Norwegian?

 How old is the Andersen surname?

-Andersen is the son of Anders, the Danish Andrew — and it belongs, above all, to Hans Christian Andersen, the cobbler's son from Odense who wrote The Little Mermaid, The Ugly Duckling and the rest, and made a poor Danish surname into one of the most loved names in all of children's literature.
+Andersen is the son of Anders, the Danish Andrew, and it belongs, above all, to Hans Christian Andersen, the cobbler's son from Odense who wrote The Little Mermaid, The Ugly Duckling and the rest, and made a poor Danish surname into one of the most loved names in all of children's literature.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Andersen name took its modern form within that long settlement.

 What is the Andersen family known for?

-Son of Anders — and the fairy-teller's name.
-Andersen is the son of Anders, the Danish Andrew — and it belongs, above all, to Hans Christian Andersen, the cobbler's son from Odense who wrote The Little Mermaid, The Ugly Duckling and the rest, and made a poor Danish surname into one of the most loved names in all of children's literature.
+Son of Anders, and the fairy-teller's name.
+Andersen is the son of Anders, the Danish Andrew, and it belongs, above all, to Hans Christian Andersen, the cobbler's son from Odense who wrote The Little Mermaid, The Ugly Duckling and the rest, and made a poor Danish surname into one of the most loved names in all of children's literature.

 Where is the Andersen surname found today?